Tunisia gets new government, appoints record number of women - KRDO

 Tunisia gets new government, appoints record number of women

 TUNIS, Tunisia (AP) — Tunisia has a new government after more than two months without one.
-The Cabinet named Monday by the prime minister includes an unprecedented 10 women.
+The Cabinet named Monday by the new prime minister includes an unprecedented 10 women.
 The appointments filled a vacuum that had persisted since Tunisian President Kais Saied abruptly dismissed his former Cabinet and suspended parliament 11 weeks ago.
-The president has suspended the constitution and given himself the power to rule by decree.
+The president has suspended the constitution and given himself the power to rule by decree in the North African nation.
 His critics and constitutional lawyers have likened his actions to a coup.
 He named Bouden as Tunisia’s first female prime minister in September.
 She said during the swearing-in ceremony Monday of her new ministers that their main priority would be fighting corruption.